mstksg/inCode/copy/entries/io-purity.md

 it.
 Not our problem anymore!
 This is the difference between evaluation (the pure process) and execution (the impure one).

-In this sense, any language that deals with IO this way must clearly be lazy in its IO executions.
+In this sense, any language that deals with IO this way must clearly be non-strict in its IO executions (that is, evaluating an IO statement must not actually "execute" anything...it really wouldn't even make sense in this context!).

-It is also apparent that any "true" pure, functional language is necessarily lazy, which implies that there is no inherent ordering in your statements.

 We have the best of both worlds.
 Purity and...well, usefulness!